 You may have provided QCAT with a financial management plan when you applied to become the adult’s administrator.
 However, there can be times when administrators may not have full access to, or be aware of, the adult’s entire circumstances when an application is made.
 Also there may be important matters yet to be finalised.
 In these situations QCAT may require another plan and this will be specifically requested in the QCAT decision.

-You can submit the plan using the A financial management plan for appointed administrators - Guardianship and Administration Act 2000 form .
+The plan should be completed using the A financial management plan for appointed administrators - Guardianship and Administration Act 2000 form .
 Individuals, trustee companies and professionals can elect to provide QCAT with a separate plan as an attachment to this form.

 The plan should contain personal and financial information about the adult as well as proposed care arrangements.
 The plan should then outline how the adult’s finances can be best managed, taking into account these considerations.